amine-baaa/gruntwork-terraform-on-premise-cloud-aws-wan/README.md

 ---

 ## Key Components

 1. **Cloud WAN**: Acts as the backbone of the global network.
-2. **VPC**: Deploys Virtual Private Clouds in specific AWS regions.
+2. **VPC**
-3. **Transit Gateway with AWS Network Manager Integration**: Centralized routing between multiple VPCs and on-premises networks, integrated with Cloud WAN for advanced management and monitoring.
+3. **Transit Gateway with AWS Network Manager Integration**: Centralized routing between multiple VPCs and on-premises networks, integrated with Cloud WAN.
    - **Transit Gateway Registration**: The Transit Gateway is registered with AWS Network Manager, integrating it into the Cloud WAN Global Network.
-This enables centralized management and monitoring of the Transit Gateway.
    - **Peering with Cloud WAN Core Network**: A peering connection is established between the Transit Gateway and Cloud WAN Core Network.
 Tags, such as `Segment = "hybrid"`, are applied to specify the network segment for hybrid connectivity, including on-premises networks.
    - **Policy Table and Association**: A Transit Gateway Policy Table is created to define routing policies.
-The policy table is associated with the peering attachment, enabling advanced traffic control between Cloud WAN and Transit Gateway.
+The policy table is associated with the peering attachment.

 4. **DX Gateway**: Enables high-speed, direct connections from on-premises to AWS.
 5. **Inspection VPC**: Inspects and secures traffic between regions and to/from the internet.
 6. **Firewall**: Enforces security rules for traffic within the Inspection VPC.
 7. **VPN Connection**: Establishes secure tunnels between on-premises networks and AWS.
-8. **Customer Gateway**: Represents the on-premises device endpoint for a VPN connection.
 ---

 ## Component Interactions